 Philosophy

-Brad Armendt Chair (PS A524) 602/965-3394 philosophy@asu.edu www.asu.edu/clas/philosophy
+Brad Armendt Chair (PS A524) 480/965-3394 philosophy@asu.edu www.asu.edu/clas/philosophy

 REGENTS' PROFESSOR MURPHY

 PROFESSORS

 CREATH, FITCH, HUMPHREY, MAIENSCHEIN, WHITE

 ASSOCIATE PROFESSORS

 ARMENDT, BLACKSON, COHEN, de MARNEFFE, GULESERIAN, KOBES, McGREGOR, REYNOLDS

-ASSISTANT PROFESSORS COWLES, DELANEY
+ASSISTANT PROFESSOR DEVLIN

-The faculty in the Department of Philosophy offer a graduate program leading to the M.A. degree in Philosophy.
+The faculty in the Department of Philosophy offer a graduate program leading to the M.A. or Ph.D. degree in Philosophy.
+For the specific requirements of the Ph.D., contact the department.

 MASTER OF ARTS

-See pages 97-99 for general require-
+See "Master's Degrees," page 98, for general requirements.

 Prerequisites.
 At least 15 semester hours of upper-division course work in philosophy, including history of philosophy, epistemology, metaphysics and the equivalent of PHI 333 Introduction to Symbolic Logic are required.
-No course credits in which a grade of less than "B" has been earned may count toward meeting this 15-semesterhour requirement.
+No course credits in which a grade of less than "B" has been earned may count toward meeting this 15-semester-hour requirement.
 Persons otherwise qualified for admission but lacking the above prerequisites may make up this deficiency by enrolling as a nondegree graduate student and taking those philosophy courses necessary to complete the prerequisite.
 If some or most of the prerequisites have already been met, the student may be admitted into the program under "provisional status" or under "regular status with deficiencies."
-All applicants for admission to the program must submit scores for the general section of the Graduate Record Examination.
+All applicants for admission to the Graduate Record Examination.
 Program of Study.
 The M.A. degree program in Philosophy is designed to prepare students either to teach philosophy at the community college level, to enter doctoral programs in philosophy at other institutions, or to be employed in any areas that require critical, analytical thinking (such as medicine, law, government, or publishing).
-The program seeks to maintain a balance between a breadth of course offerings in the traditional areas of philosophymetaphysics, ethics, epistemology, logic, and history of philosophy-and opportunities for study in current philosophical developments, such as the philosophy of science, philosophy of language, and philosophical psychology.
+The program seeks to maintain a balance between a breadth of course offerings in the traditional areas of philosophy-metaphysics, ethics, epistemology, logic, and history of philosophy and opportunities for study in current philosophical developments, such as the philosophy of science, philosophy of language, and philosophical psychology.
 The program of study includes at least 30 semester hours of approved graduate-level courses, not including PHI 599 Thesis.
 An additional six hours of PHI 599 Thesis is required.
-The details of each student's program are worked out with the director of graduate stud-
+The details of each student's program are worked out with the director of graduate studies.
 Course Requirements.
 Each student is required to take an approved graduate-level course of three semester hours or more in each of the following areas and to obtain at least a "B" in each course: metaphysics/epistemology, value theory and logic; and any two of the following: history of early philosophy, history of modern philosophy, and history of contemporary philosophy.
 Foreign Language Requirements.
+None.